Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model: Discussion

-The important point here to make is we cannot {\it a priori} assume the distribution of the system to be standard MB for a bath which has conformation dependent damping.
-This has to be found out explicitly from the mesoscopic dynamics and the assumption of standard MB distribution in equilibrium would be a wrong one to make {\it a priori}.
+The important point here to make is we cannot {\it a priori} assume the distribution to be standard MB for a system which has conformation dependent coupling to a bath.
+This has to be found out explicitly from the mesoscopic dynamics and the assumption of standard MB distribution in equilibrium would be a wrong one to make.
 It works for the homogeneous damping does not mean that it should be a general procedure.
 Note that, considering the system and the bath together does not mean that one is at thermodynamic limit.
 The system goes to thermodynamic limit when its boundary goes to infinity keeping the densities finite.
 But, that is not the case here and we are within a mesoscopic domain.

-The generalized Langevin dynamics with the conventional noise strength $\sqrt{2m\Gamma(x)k_BT}$ gives a standard MB distribution for supposed equilibrium and it has all the merits like equipartition and local energy balance as shown for our modified model.The reason for this correspondence most probably lies in the fact that, the conventional generalized Langevin dynamics can also be converted to an additive noise problem by rescaling the velocity by $\sqrt{\Gamma(x)}$ which is done in ref.\cite{ari2} by $\Gamma(x)$.
+The generalized Langevin dynamics with the conventional noise strength $\sqrt{2m\Gamma(x)k_BT}$ gives a standard MB distribution for supposed equilibrium and it has all the merits like equipartition and local energy balance as shown here for our modified model.The reason for this correspondence most probably lies in the fact that, the conventional generalized Langevin dynamics can also be converted to an additive noise problem by rescaling the velocity by $\sqrt{\Gamma(x)}$ which is done in ref.\cite{ari2} by $\Gamma(x)$.
 This indicates that to fix the correct stochastic noise strength one has to take into account the over-damped dynamics limit.
-Here, the crucial characteristic feature that it lacks is that one cannot directly go to the over-damped dynamics by dropping the inertial term from it which, on the contrary, is straightforwardly doable with our model.
-In the standard case one has to augment the dynamics that results from dropping the inertial term with other ad hoc terms to cancel current.
+Here, the crucial characteristic feature that the conventional method lacks is that one cannot directly go to the over-damped dynamics by dropping the inertial term from the dynamics which, on the contrary, is straightforwardly doable with our model.

+In the conventional case one has to augment the dynamics that results from dropping the inertial term with other {\it ad hoc} terms to cancel current.
 There is absolutely no need for such things for our model.
 In fact, our model with the noise strength $\Gamma(X)\sqrt{\frac{2mk_BT}{<\Gamma(X)>}}$ where the noise is a linear function of the damping is the only form which would result in an additive noise dynamics for equilibrium in the over-damped regime.
 This over-damped dynamics is absolutely free of any spurious current.
-All other noise forms including the standard one would remain multiplicative noise dynamics in the over-damped regime and that generality most probably indicates of the common non-equilibrium character of them. \\
+All other noise forms including the standard one would remain multiplicative noise dynamics in the over-damped regime and that generality most probably indicates the common non-equilibrium character of them.